The Daily Aztec

 The Daily Aztec is a not-for-profit, independent student newspaper serving San Diego State University (SDSU) and the surrounding College Area in San Diego, California.
+It was established in 1913.
+It is named for the Aztecs identity of the university.

 The Daily Aztec publishes on a regular basis when the university is in session (excluding holidays).
 It serves a student population of over 35,000 and a faculty and staff population of over 4,000.
-It is named for the university's mascot, the Aztec.

 History

-In the Fall of 1913, the student body of the then-San Diego Normal School voted to begin publishing a four (4) page weekly campus newspaper.
+In the fall of 1913, the student body of the then-San Diego Normal School voted to begin publishing a four (4) page weekly campus newspaper.
 The first edition premiered Nov.
 26, 1913, as a four-page tabloid, under the name of the Normal News Weekly.
 In 1921, the paper was renamed the Paper Lantern.
 In 1960, the paper shifted to daily publication, becoming The Daily Aztec.
-Over the years the publication's frequency varied; as of Fall 2013, it appears twice a week.
+Over the years the publication's frequency varied; as of fall 2013, it appears twice a week.
 In 2017, the organization received a first place award for best college newspaper, from the San Diego Society of Professional Journalists.
 Several staff members also received individual awards.